ScenicFramework/scenic/.github/CONTRIBUTING.md

 def safe({:safe, value}), do: {:safe, value}
 ```

 For modules, protocols and types say what it is.
-For example write something
+For example, write something
 like:

 ```elixir